aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/010-add-labels.md

 :::
 <!-- prettier-ignore-end -->

-### 2. Update labels
+### 2. Inject labels

-In previous Bootstrap chaper, we already added **addons** variable that is used by GitOps Bridge to set labels.
-We will add aws_addons and oss_addons defined abouve to that variable.
+In the previous Bootstrap chapter, we added an `addons` variable used by GitOps Bridge to generate labels.
+Now, we’ll merge the aws_addons and oss_addons defined above into that variable

 ```bash
 sed -i "s/#enableaddonvariable//g" ~/environment/hub/main.tf